Amazon CEO Jeff Bezos Funded An Expedition To Find What?

 When we stepped off the Seabed Worker four months ago in Port Canaveral, we had enough major components to fashion displays of two flown F-1 engines.
 We brought back thrust chambers, gas generators, injectors, heat exchangers, turbines, fuel manifolds and dozens of other artifacts – all simply gorgeous and a striking testament to the Apollo program.
 There was one secret that the ocean didn’t give up easily: mission identification.
 The components’ fiery end and heavy corrosion from 43 years underwater removed or covered up most of the original serial numbers.
 We left Florida knowing the conservation team had their work cut out for them, and we’ve kept our fingers crossed ever since.

 Today, I’m thrilled to share some exciting news.
 One of the conservators who was scanning the objects with a black light and a special lens filter has made a breakthrough discovery – “2044” – stenciled in black paint on the side of one of the massive thrust chambers.
 2044 is the Rocketdyne serial number that correlates to NASA number 6044, which is the serial number for F-1 Engine #5 from Apollo 11.

-After restoration, one of the engines is destined for permanent display at the Smithsonian Institution’s National Air and Space Museum, the other one for Seattle’s Museum of Flight.
+After restoration, the engines are on permanent display: one at the Smithsonian Institution’s National Air and Space Museum, the other one at Seattle’s Museum of Flight.